Jewish funerals in Australia: rites, mourning and what to expect

 The casket

-Jewish law requires a simple wooden casket.
-The coffin must be made entirely of wood with no metal nails, hinges, or handles.
-This allows the body and casket to return to the earth together.
+Orthodox practice calls for a plain wooden coffin with no metal nails, hinges or handles, so the body and coffin can return to the earth together.
 Ornate coffins, metal caskets, and above-ground mausoleums or vaults are not permitted in Orthodox practice.
+Reform and Progressive families may take a more flexible approach.

 The casket remains closed at all times.
 Open-casket viewings are considered extremely disrespectful in Jewish tradition, even for family.